 This comprehensive course engages the teacher candidate in the current issues regarding the necessity, design, development, and implementation of effective formative and summative assessment in the classroom.
 As positive and negative characteristics of current assessment practices are examined, candidates will develop greater effectiveness using a variety of assessment strategies and instruments.
-Candidates will engage in the creation of teacher-made instruments and revise them based on actual use.
+Candidates will engage in the creation of teacher-made instruments and revise them based on experience.
 Research based on best practices will lead candidates to develop of a comprehensive philosophy of assessment and classroom assessment program.
-Professional growth, communications strategies, technological facility, and field experience permeate the course.
+Professional reflection and growth, communications strategies, technological facility, and field experience permeate the course in order to help candidates apply standards to practice as they strive to become effective educators.
+(Spring semester) Field experience is required.
+Prerequisites: MAT 500

 MAT 522.
-Children's Literature
+Children's Literature & Media

-This comprehensive class will review books and resources designed for children and adolescents.
+This course is a survey of diverse traditional and contemporary literature from kindergarten through junior high/middle school.
 Candidates establish a broad and comprehensive understanding of foundations for creating a literacy-rich classroom that supports the literacy theory and development of all students, reflects and values cultural diversity, and promotes respect for all readers at various levels of reading proficiency.
-Candidates learn strategies to comprehend, interpret, analyze and evaluate texts such as nonfiction, fiction, poetry, informational, persuasive and functional texts, and review the major genres, authors, and works of Indiana, American and world children's literature.
-Candidates experience dominant trends in children's literature from the 19th, 20th, and 21st centuries and explore illustrators and authors for their significant techniques, trends,, talents, and writing styles.
-Throughout the course, candidates develop aesthetic appreciation, learn the skills of teaching reading, and applying their developing skills to diverse situations, resources, and ideas.
+Emphasis is placed on types of literature genres, various authors and illustrators and methods to utilize children's literature in today's digital classroom.
+Candidates experience the dominant trends in children's literature, illustration, and other media from the 19th, 20th, and 21st centuries as they analyze significant techniques, trends, talents, and writing styles in works of American and international children's literature.
+Teacher candidates apply their knowledge by designing and implementing a multimedia presentation that demonstrates their understanding of modern literature and media for children.
+Throughout the course, candidates develop aesthetic appreciation, learn the skills of engaging students in reading, and apply these skills to diverse situations, resources, and ideas.
 Field Experience required.
+Prerequisites: MAT 500